 The Power of Survey Questions

 Survey Questions are useful in a few different ways.
-While your exchange is open, they can tell you who has participated and who hasn’t.
-Keeping an eye on the proportions of participants who have responded in different ways to a question about age or location, for example, can let you know which groups may need a little more encouragement or reminding to share and rate thoughts before the exchange closes.
+While your engagement is open, they can tell you who has participated and who hasn’t.
+Keeping an eye on the proportions of participants who have responded in different ways to a question about age or location, for example, can let you know which groups may need a little more encouragement or reminding to participate before the engagement closes.

 - Use Differences to see how participants agreed and disagreed on specific thoughts, then use your Survey Questions to learn more about the various interest groups that were formed.